Council Approved Dropped Kerb Contractors

 Kerb drops, also known as vehicle access crossovers, are an adaptation to the footpath.
 It involves lowering the kerb and laying new foundations to the paving to enable a car to be driven onto the front area of a property.

 Vehicle access cross overs consist normally of 3 or 4 dropped kerbs with a tapered or transition kerb on either side.
-The standard maximum total width at road level for a VAC is 3.6 metres (i.e. normally 4 kerbs).
+The conventional maximum total width at road level for a VAC is 3.6 metres (i.e. normally 4 kerbs).

-Our team have many years experience in installing drop kerbs and applying for the appropriate planning permission.
+We have many years experience in installing drop kerbs and applying for the appropriate planning permission.
 We are able to work in partnership with your local county council whilst abiding by all necessary regulations.

 We are members of the Streetworks Qualifications Register (SWQR).
 The SWQR holds information of qualified operators who have gained the appropriate qualifications in regard to the New Roads and Street Works Act 1991, which is essential for any contractor excavating a highway.